North Sumter County Utility Dependent District

-NSCUDD is the water, wastewater and reclaimed water service provider to properties in The Villages that are south of C.R.
-466 and north of C.R.
-466A.
-Additionally, NSCUDD is the provider of the solid waste sanitation services for Marion and Sumter County, and the Fruitland Park portion of The Villages.
+NSCUDD is the water, wastewater and non-potable irrigation water service providers to properties within District’s 5 – 11 and are also the provider of the solid waste sanitation services for the Marion, Sumter, and Fruitland Park portions of The Villages.
 In addition, the services are provided to Sumter Landing and Brownwood.

 As a governmental entity in the State of Florida, the North Sumter County Utility Dependent District is held to the same high standards as cities and counties as it pertains to Sunshine Law, Public Records Law, Financial Reporting and Financial Disclosure Laws.
 Additionally, the Board of Supervisors adheres to Florida Statute Chapter 112, Part III - Code of Ethics for Public Officers and Employees.

 Village Community Development Districts 1-11 located in Sumter County, Marion County & The Villages of Fruitland Park: